Welcome back to Tuesday Q&A! I admit the hiatus wasn’t exactly planned; life and the holidays conspired to throw me off schedule.

 We all know how misunderstood OCD is, and it’s possible BDD is even more misunderstood.
 Denis is working hard to change that.
 His dedication is inspiring—and, honestly, he is so nice.
 Incredibly, genuinely nice.
 You can’t help but want to help him tell Nathaniel’s story and join his cause.

 I’m always amazed to see what a parent is capable of after the tremendous pain of losing a child.
-After your son, Nathaniel, committed suicide you took action.
+After your son, Nathaniel, died by suicide you took action.
 Since 2012 you have participated in your initiative, “Walking With Nathaniel,” walking thousands of miles and raising thousands of dollars to spread awareness of the illness that led to Nathaniel’s death, BDD.
 Tell us why.

 What does a parent do when s/he loses a child?
 Initially, cry a lot.
 What an incredibly sad event!
 Losing a child is the ultimate loss, and definitely not the natural order of things.
 The event and its repercussions were so significant.
 We were like ants at the base of Mt.
 Everest, required to climb to the very summit.
 I not only lost my personal and spiritual “equilibrium,” but initially I also lost a sense of purpose for living.
 As a father, I’m instinctually programmed to preserve and protect my children, and through no fault of my own, it felt as if I had failed in that critical mission.
 So what’s next when the void looms so large before you?